Should I Seek Reinstatement or Readmission?

 - $50 non-refundable application fee

-- A written statement explaining the circumstances leading to your poor academic standing and offering a proposed plan of action to remedy past academic deficiencies
+- A written statement explaining the circumstances leading to your poor academic standing and offering a proposed plan of action signed by your academic advisor to remedy past academic deficiencies.
+A list of academic advisors can be found here.

 - Official transcripts from all schools attended since your last enrollment at UMBC